For users on our New Relic One user model, we provide various user management features, including the ability to:

 - Pricing tier requirements:

-Here are some explanations of user management concepts and how they relate to each other:
+Here are some definitions of our user management terms and how they relate to each other:

 - A capability is an ability to use or edit a specific, granular New Relic feature.
-Examples of capabilities are:
+Examples of capabilities:

 - The ability to modify APM settings